Zuoooooo/Zuoooooo.github.io/_pages/about.md

 I am Zonglin Zuo, a master's student in [Information Science](https://infosci.cornell.edu/) at **[Cornell Bowers CIS](https://cis.cornell.edu/)**, specializing in *Human-Computer Interaction (HCI) and UX Research*.
 I graduated Magna Cum Laude from the **University of Washington's [Information School](https://ischool.uw.edu/)** with a B.S. in Informatics, achieving a major GPA of 3.98.

-I have research experience at prestigious institutions such as the **Hong Kong University of Science and Technology** and **Tsinghua University**.
-At Tsinghua University’s Future Lab, I collaborated with [Professor Jeung Jihong](https://thfl.tsinghua.edu.cn/en/yjdw/jzg/Central_Organization/r/Resercher/Jeung_Jihong.htm), [Dr. Cheng Xue](https://thfl.tsinghua.edu.cn/en/yjdw/Alumni1/Central_Organization1/Research_Center_for_Aging_User_Experience_and_Ser1/Cheng_Xue.htm), and [Xinran Jiang](https://www.nua.edu.cn/main.htm).
-At HKUST, I worked with [Professor Xin Tong](https://scholar.google.ca/citations?user=XIM08ZwAAAAJ&hl=en) on HCI and cultural heritage research.
+I’m a creative designer passionate about crafting engaging visual experiences and advancing HCI through collaborative, interdisciplinary work.
 My interests include **Human-Computer Interaction, User Experiences, Cultural Heritage, and Large Language Models(LLMs)**.
 I have led teams, conducted extensive user research, and developed innovative solutions, resulting in increased engagement and practical applications.
 My work has been recognized at top-tier conferences, and my passion lies in collaborative, interdisciplinary work aimed at advancing the HCI field.

 # 🔥 News
 - *2024.10*: &nbsp;🏆  UbiComp 2024 Best Poster Award.